RonaldAllanRivera/book-reader/PLAN.md

-# Scholastic Learning Zone Automation – PLAN
+# Book Reader Automation – PLAN

 ## 1. Goals
-- **Assist with SLZ reading & quizzes** while keeping you in control:
+- **Assist with online reading & quizzes** in a browser-based book platform while keeping you in control:
-  - Open browser and log in with saved credentials (from `.env` / config, not hardcoded).
+  - Open a real browser and log in with saved credentials (from `.env` / config, not hardcoded).
   - Navigate to a selected book and read it.
   - Use a **Tkinter desktop GUI** to:
     - Capture **book pages** as screenshots from the clipboard and transcribe them with local OCR (easyocr), showing a progress bar and full-page transcripts.
     - Capture **quiz questions** as screenshots from the clipboard, transcribe them with OCR, and ask an AI model for the best answer using the book transcript as context.
-  - You always **manually click the answers** in SLZ (no auto-answering).
+  - You always **manually click the answers** in the reading platform (no auto-answering).
 - **Optional CLI / overlay mode** for advanced use:
   - Use Selenium-only flows that read directly from the browser (auto-reading overlay + DOM-based quiz extraction with in-page suggestions).
 - **Use free / low‑cost AI** where possible.